 GPS Setup for this Map Area

-In order to use your GPS with these trail maps, set the units of your GPS to match the units of the Chilliwack maps as follows:
+In order to use your GPS with this trail map, set the units of your GPS to match the units of this map as follows:

 |– Position format: select either lat/long or UTM/UPS.|

 |– Map datum/projection: NAD83|